 Target #5: Annually, the LTCO program will analyze the number and types of complaints by facility in order to determine training or changes that could improve care in the ten facilities that need the most support.

 Analysis of results and challenges: The State Long Term Care Ombudsman analyzed the case and complaint intake data.
-This information was shared with staff who then chose 20 facilities to visit at least quarterly.
-As volunteers become certified LTCO, an effort is made to assign them to visit the identified facilities quarterly.
+This information was shared with staff and certified volunteers who then chose facilities to visit regularly during the first two quarters of FFY 2020.

 |A1: Core Service - Complaint investigations|